MusicDataset/md_homepage/content/musics/s/SonatainF-sharpminorop.25no.51stmov.(1)-Muzio Clementi.md

 ---
-title: Muzio Clementi - Sonata in F-sharp minor op.
+title: Sonata in F-sharp minor op.
 25 no. 5 1st mov.
 (1)
 description: This is the description for Sonata in F-sharp minor op.
 25 no. 5 1st mov. by Muzio Clementi
 composers: [Muzio Clementi]
 periods: [Classical]